mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### Bit size philosophy

-From a certain philosophical point of view, machine-learning is similar to the way we adjust to our environment.
+From "philosophical point of view", Machine-Learning is analogous to our World-View.
 If we receive positive feedback it means that the way we act on the world is correct.
 If not, we have to change a few things.
 In a way this is good because it means we grow, we learn.

 The general idea is not different when evaluating machine-learning algorithms.
 We must know how far off was the prediction.
 What caused the error in our model?